vahidtwo/minimal_request_manager/README.md

         execution_after=3,
     )
     controller.start()
+    await controller.wait_for_complete()  # wait for all request has been sent

+if __name__ == "__main__":
+    logger.setLevel(logging.INFO)

+    asyncio.run(main())

 ```
 ### CLI
 for use cli you can run `rmcli` in your terminal

 ![img](./assets/cli.png)
+#### Available commands
+- Wizard: a wizard to create producer and reqeust without any writing code and simulate the reqeust management
+- Start providers: start providers to send requests
+- Stop providers: stop providers from sending requests
+- Simulate example: run a simple simulation
+- Add new provider: add new provider to system
+- Enable provider: enable a provider
+- Disable provider: disable a provider
+- Add new request: add new request to a provider
+- Exit program: exit

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.